CHS Health Services

 Notifying School of Chronic or New Health Conditions

-Please let school nurses know every year about chronic health conditions that may affect your child at school, either by marking the back of the registration form at the beginning of the school year, or by calling 245-2631, or emailing the nurse’s office.
+Please let school nurses know every year about chronic health conditions that may affect your child at school, either on the back-to-school forms, by calling 245-2631, or emailing the nurse’s office.

 Even if you have let the school system know in previous years, please update your child’s information each year, since things can change.

 Maintaining confidentiality is important to us and health information is only shared with school nurses and those faculty responsible for the student’s safety in class.
-If you are willling to allow school nurses to give and receive information directly from your health provider, please complete a release of information form, which can be downloaded and printed out from this site.
+If you are willing to allow school nurses to give and receive information directly from your health provider, please complete a Release of Medical Information Form.

 A signed registration form gives: